coderefinery/git-intro/_episodes/06-branches.md

 >
 > - Change to the branch `master`.
 > - Create another branch called `less-salt`
+>   - Note! makes sure you are on master branch when you create the less-salt branch
+>   - A safer way would be to explicitly mention to create from the master branch
+>     as shown below
+> ```shell
+>     git branch experiment master
+> ```
->   where you reduce the amount of salt.
+> - where you reduce the amount of salt.
 > - Commit your changes to the `less-salt` branch.
 >
 > Use the same commands as we used above.